NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

-The Ames Stereo Pipeline automatic build/test/release framework launches every day builds for all supported platforms, tests them, and, in case of success, copies the obtained builds to the release area and updates the link at:
+The Ames Stereo Pipeline automatic build/test/release framework launches every day builds for all supported platforms, tests them, and notifies the user of the status.
+In case of success, it copies the obtained builds to the release area and updates the link at:

 https://byss.arc.nasa.gov/stereopipeline/daily_build

-A success/failure notification is sent to the ASP developers.

 Machines:
 pfe25:       SuSE Linux on Pleiades supercomputer